OpenEVSE/openevse_esp32_firmware/readme.md

 - Connect to the AP mode WiFi
 - Connect to new Wifi network

 ### HTTP Auth Password reset

 - Hold external button for 10 secs
 - Connect to the AP mode WiFi
 - click the “WiFi Standalone” button
 - Set the HTTP auth details again

 ### Hardware Factory Reset

+A Hardware Factory reset (all WiFi and services config lost) can de done via:

+- The WiFi interface (press and hold external button for 10's to enable AP mode if required)
+- By pressing and holding GPIO0 hardware button (on the WiFi module inside enclosure) for 10s.

+### Hardware Factory Reset